 While 720p streams require a minimum of 5Mbps, it is recommended to have 10-12 Mbps available when consuming up to 1080p.

-We assume your game file size 50gb or less; the file size of the game will directly impact the launch time, and as a result, the time the user needs to wait for a stream. we strongly recommend that the game be designed such that it can be packed in a 4GB or less (uncompressed) package.
+We assume your game file size to be 25GB or less; the file size of the game will directly impact the launch time, and as a result, the time the user needs to wait for a stream. we strongly recommend that the game be designed such that it can be packed in a 5GB or less (uncompressed) package.

 Compatibility can be verified by running your project locally in a browser.
 Detailed instructions on how to do this can be found in the Preparing Your Unreal Project or Preparing Your Unity Project guides.